prasanna-mreddy53/clarity-tech-test/README.md

-## Clarity SOftware Technical Test
+## Clarity Software Technical Test

 I have consumed the below public API to develop the application: